rmcanany/SolidEdgeHousekeeper/README.md

 To delete a property, set the Find Search to `X`.
 As above, this only works for `Custom` properties.

 If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
 Select the option `For material, update density, face styles, etc.`.
-Note this option is not currently compatible with `Run task without Solid Edge`.
+For more options to control the material updates, take a look at the command `Update material from material table`.Note this option is not currently compatible with `Run task without Solid Edge`.

 **Expressions**